opulencephp/docs/view-fortune.md

 ```

 <h4 id="custom-functions">Custom Functions</h4>
 It's possible to add custom functions to your view.
 For example, you might want to add a salutation to a last name in your view.
 This salutation would need to know the last name, whether or not the person is a male, and if s/he is married.
 You could set tags with the formatted value, but this would require a lot of duplicated formatting code in your application.
 Instead, save yourself some work and register the function to the Fortune transpiler.

-This is most easily done in a `Bootstrapper`:
+> **Note:** This is most easily done in a [`Bootstrapper`](bootstrappers).

 ```php
 use Opulence\Applications\Bootstrappers\Bootstrapper;